The Ex-Files: Dividing the family home when one person wants to stay

 OPINION:

-Q: My husband and I separated 8 months ago.
-I have stayed in our family home while he's been renting but now, he wants to sell our home.
-I can't afford to buy him out of the property, but I want to be able to stay here for as long as possible because it's the only home our 3 children have lived in.
+Q: My husband and I separated eight months ago.
+I have stayed in our family home while he's been renting but now he wants to sell our home.
+I can't afford to buy him out of the property, but I want to be able to stay here for as long as possible because it's the only home our three children have lived in.
 What can I do?

 Parties may not always agree on the sale of the family home, where there are children who live in the family home, and in these cases, there are various tools available to each party to try to obtain the result they want.